Colb131/CS4341Assignment1/README.md

 Simply put the desired text file into the CS4341Assignment1 folder

-In terminal, run python3 and execute "main.py" to start the program
+In terminal, run python3 and execute "main.py" to start the program.

+You can also choose to run "randomGen.py" to run several iterations of randomly generated boards of various sizes.

 Enter the file's name (without quotes) ex: "input.txt"